wholebuzz/dbcp/README.md

 # dbcp

-Dump MySQL, PostgreSQL, and SQLServer databases directly to local (comrpessed) JSON, Amazon Web Services (AWS) S3, Google Cloud Storage (GCS), or another database.
+Dump MySQL, PostgreSQL, or SQLServer database tables directly to local (compressed) JSON, Amazon Web Services (AWS) S3, Google Cloud Storage (GCS), or another database.

 Either `--sourceType` or `--sourceFile` and `--targetType` or `--targetFile` are required.
 Other options can be shortened, e.g `--user` instead of `--sourceUser`.
 Unless a database-to-database requires both `--sourceUser` and `--targetUser` are required.